MarkGotham/MarkGotham.github.io/research.md

 Current/recent invited talks provide an indication of other groups working in related areas.
 Thanks to all the collaborators and hosts involved!

-- Coming soon:
+- Coming soon in 2024:
-	- 2024: Invited talk at & participation in [Dagstuhl Seminar 24302: Learning with Music Signals: Technology Meets Education.](https://www.dagstuhl.de/24302), DE
+	- Invited talk at & participation in [Dagstuhl Seminar 24302: Learning with Music Signals: Technology Meets Education.](https://www.dagstuhl.de/24302), DE
+- 2023, Autumn:
-	- 2023, Autumn: Invited talk at the [German national musicology conference (GfM)](https://www.uni-saarland.de/fachrichtung/musikwissenschaft/gfm-tagung-2023/programm-gfm-tagung-2023.html), DE
+	- Invited talk at the [German national musicology conference (GfM)](https://www.uni-saarland.de/fachrichtung/musikwissenschaft/gfm-tagung-2023/programm-gfm-tagung-2023.html), DE
+	- University of Michigan, USA

 - 2023, Spring:
 	- Keynote @ the [10th International Conference on New Music Concepts (ICNMC 2023)](http://www.studiomusicatreviso.it/icnmc/icnmc.php), Treviso, IT
 	- York University, UK